 - Notice all the times in the coming week that you are distracted by someone who has invaded your thoughts.
 Instead of trying to change their behaviour or yours (or secretly seething), consider how a mindset shift could benefit you.

-Do you know someone who could benefit from War to Peace®?
+Could you, or someone you know, benefit from War to Peace®?

-If you, or someone you know, could benefit from learning more about how to remain effective and untriggered at work and at home, consider experiencing War to Peace® for yourself.
+If you, or someone you know, could benefit from learning more about how to remain effective and untriggered at work and at home, consider War to Peace®.
 These workshops can be held in your workplace and away from it.
 Spaces for our next public course that anyone may attend can be booked here: